ashilohfaith-debug/ashilohfaith-debug/README.md

 ## My Goals for 2026

 - [ ] Git & GitHub for professional development
-- [x] Linux for development and security
+- [x] Linux basics for development and security
 - [ ] Data Structures & Algorithms through LeetCode
 - [ ] SQL for databases
 - [ ] REST APIs for application communication